Tout ce que vous devez savoir sur la vulve et la vulvodynie

 This term refers to the entrance to the vagina.

-The surface of the vulva is dotted with various glands that produce a lubricating fluid intended to keep the vulvar area moist.
+The surface of the vulva is dotted with various glands that produce a lubricating fluid to keep the vulvar area moist.

 What is vulvodynia?